MattCCC/fetchff/README.md

 <details>
   <summary><span style="cursor:pointer">Click to expand</span></summary>
   <br>
-  You can implement a `useApi()` hook to handle the data fetching.
+  You can implement a `useFetcher()` hook to handle the data fetching.
 Since this package has everything included, you don't really need anything more than a simple hook to utilize.<br><br>

 Create `api.ts` file: